justbetter/statamic-structured-data/README.md

 ### 2. Assigning Templates to Entries

-In your entry's content, you can assign one or more structured data templates using the `structured_data_templates` field.
+In your entry or term's content, you can assign one or more structured data templates using the `structured_data_templates` field.
 The addon will automatically process these templates and generate the appropriate JSON-LD scripts.

 ### 3. Automatic Injection